gassiss/blog/src/posts/Writing-is-underrated/writing-is-underrated.md

 -> You probably want to write specification for your features --> these should, ideally, be maintained in source control like you do with source code/tests --> they should evolve as the feature progresses
+-> communication channels increase "exponentially".
+Easier to pass on information in writing

 # conclusion